← Back

 Born: 1986-08-29 • The Bronx, New York, USA

 Lea Michele Sarfati (born August 29, 1986) is an American actress, singer, and songwriter.
-A soprano with a vocal range spanning multiple octaves, she is known for her performances on both screen and stage.
-Michele has received various accolades, including a Screen Actors Guild Award, along with nominations for a Primetime Emmy Award, a Grammy Award, and two Golden Globe Awards.
-Time magazine named her one of the 100 most influential people in the world in both 2010 and 2023.
+Recognized for her powerful soprano voice, emotional performances, and extensive Broadway background, she has built a career spanning theater, television, film, and music.
+Michele has received numerous accolades, including a Screen Actors Guild Award, along with nominations for a Primetime Emmy Award, two Golden Globe Awards, and multiple Grammy Awards.
+In 2010 and 2023, she was named one of Time magazine’s 100 most influential people in the world.

-She rose to fame as overachieving high school student Rachel Berry on the Fox musical comedy-drama Glee (2009–2015).
-Her performance earned critical acclaim, a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series, and nominations for a Primetime Emmy Award and two Golden Globe Awards for Best Actress in a Comedy Series.
-Along with the cast, Michele received three Grammy Award nominations for music from the series, which also produced multiple Billboard-charting singles.
-Her portrayal of Berry became a defining role of 2010s television, influencing a generation of young performers and helping to popularize musical television worldwide.
+Michele rose to international prominence for her portrayal of ambitious high school performer Rachel Berry on the Fox musical comedy-drama Glee (2009–2015).
+Her performance became one of the defining portrayals of musical television in the 2010s and earned widespread critical acclaim, including a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series, as well as nominations for a Primetime Emmy Award and two Golden Globe Awards for Best Actress in a Comedy Series.
+Through the show’s music releases, Michele also received multiple Grammy Award nominations and contributed to numerous Billboard-charting singles and albums, helping reintroduce musical television to mainstream global audiences.

 Filmography